Statistical Parameter Calibration via the Generalized Fluctuation Dissipation Theorem and Generative Modeling: Jacobian Results

+Since the process is Gaussian and stationary, its two-time covariance is an exponentially decaying function of the time lag:

-Our goal is to compute the sensitivity of the stationary variance \( \langle x^2 \rangle =\beta^2/(2\alpha)\) with respect to \(\alpha\) in two independent ways: (i) by direct differentiation of the analytic variance, and (ii) via the GFDT using steady-state time correlations.
+Our goal is to compute the sensitivity of the stationary variance $\langle x^2 \rangle = \beta^2/(2\alpha)$ with respect to the damping parameter $\alpha$ in two independent ways: (i) by direct differentiation of the analytic variance expression, and (ii) via the GFDT using steady-state time correlations of the unperturbed process.
+Agreement between the two would confirm that the GFDT machinery correctly recovers the parameter sensitivity.